aligator/GoFAT/README.md

 ## Compatibility with Go 1.16

-As the Go 1.16 fs.FS interface is not fully compatible with the afero.Fs interface.
+As the Go 1.16 fs.FS interface is not fully compatible with the afero.Fs interface, it cannot be used with that directly.
 But I added a simple wrapper around it.
 You can either just wrap an existing fat fs:
 ```go
 gofs := GoFs{*fs}
 ```

 Or directly create a new one using `NewGoFS(...)` or `NewGoFSSkipChecks(...)`.
-Note that this wrapper has a small overhead, especially ReadDir because the result has to be converted to []fs.DirEntry.
+Note that this wrapper has a small overhead, especially ReadDir because the result has to be converted to `[]fs.DirEntry`.

-I also added testing.fstest to the unit tests.
+I also added `testing.fstest` to the unit tests.

 ## Test images